-Requests for transcripts received by FAX will be processed provided the request contains the student's signature, Social Security Number, and VISA or MasterCard number with expiration date.
+Requests for transcripts received by FAX will be processed provided the request contains the required information, and VISA or MasterCard number with expiration date for billing purposes.
 (Detailed instructions are available by calling 334-833-4430.)
 If the FAX does not contain the correct credit card information, transcripts will not be issued until the appropriate fee is received.
 Copies of transcripts will not be sent as a FAX unless so stipulated in the written request.
-Such copies will not be considered official transcripts, and Huntingdon assumes no responsibility for confidentiality for such records.
+Huntingdon assumes no responsibility for confidentiality for such records.

 Transcripts will not be provided for students, current or former, or alumni with overdue accounts or other financial obligations to the College.
+Once a student's financial obligations to the College have been met, it is the requestor's responsibility to ask the Cashier's Office to notify the Registrar's Office of the release of the transcript.